How to Unbalance Your Life so You Can Work From Home Without Pulling Your Hair Out

 Create a very specific and compelling final destination by answering these and similar questions about working from home and also about your personal relationships.

-Step 3: Create a not to do list - what you don’t do determines what you can do.
-After you’ve tracked how you use your attention and time, put any activity that isn’t important to you on your not to do list.
-For each activity that you’ve tracked ask yourself “will this move me closer to my meaningful goals?
+What you don’t do determines what you can do.
+After you’ve tracked how you use your attention and time, add any activity that isn’t important to you on your not-to-do list.
+For each activity that you’ve tracked ask yourself, “will this move me closer to my meaningful goals?
 Do I truly love or enjoy doing this?”
-If you answered no to both questions, put the activity on your not to do list.
+If you answered no to both questions, add the activity on your not-to-do list.

 - Track all the things that drain your attention glass each day.